evpching/death-grunty-webpage/about.md

 - the ***/bookof1000*** command to see how you rank against other players in your server.

 2. ### Simple RPG Commands
 Along with Death Grunty comes The World R:M, his recreation of The World built from his memories of players and the atmosphere of The World R:2.
-Players can participate in The World R:M through using...
+For example, players can use...
 - the ***/theworld*** command to input Area Word Phrases to adventure to and reap rewards.
 - the ***/memberaddress*** command to collect member addresses that increase your power.
 - the ***/profile*** command to customize textual info of your player character.